Sachade/conventions/git/README.md

 Follow Erlang OTP's [commit message style guide](https://github.com/erlang/otp/wiki/writing-good-commit-messages).

+Most importantly, use imperative mode in the summary:

+> Write the summary line and description of what you have done in the
+> imperative mode, that is as if you were commanding someone.
+Start the
+> line with "Fix", "Add", "Change" instead of "Fixed", "Added", "Changed".

 ## Tests pass on every commit

 Every commit is a self-contained change with an accompanying commit